How the Forum is Organized

 You can think of each of these as:

-That's why this post, providing quick tips on the forums to help new members of the community, is filed under Community → New User Resources → Quick Tips for Using Forums.
+That’s why this post, providing quick tips on the forums to help new members of the community, is filed under General (category) → Getting Started (subcategory) → Quick Tips for Using Forums (topic).

-If you keep your posts on-topic in the right places, that'll make them easier to find, which makes it more likely you'll get a reply!
 Check out our Categories page to see what conversations are out there.
-This forum is for talking about learning to code, so you'll notice that all of our Categories concern coding: for anything considered "off topic," head over to our Corner Bar.
+This forum is for talking about learning to code, so you’ll notice that all of our Categories concern coding: for anything considered “off topic,” head over to our #community:Random subcategory.

 For search (), your user page, or the hamburger menu (☰), use the icon buttons at upper right.

 Selecting a topic title will always take you to the next unread reply in the topic.
-To enter at the top or bottom, select the reply count or last reply date instead.
+To enter at the top or bottom, select the reply count (“Replies”) or last reply date (“Activity”) instead.

-We'll now cover the tools for replying to a post, but please check our guide on how to write good posts.
-Good posts are far more likely to engender conversations and get answers!
+To get started replying to posts, please check our guide on how to write good posts.
+Good posts are far more likely to start conversations and get answers!

 Your reply can be formatted using simple HTML, BBCode, or Markdown: